-The Compensation Committee has been responsible for the reviewing and awarding of compensation for the Directors.
-The Compensation Committee set the levels and forms of Director compensation, based on its experience, review of the compensation paid to directors of comparable publicly traded companies and the advice of its independent compensation consultant.
+The Nominating/Corporate Governance Committee is responsible for the reviewing and awarding of compensation for the Directors.
+The Nominating/Corporate Governance Committee sets the levels and forms of Director compensation, based on its experience, review of the compensation paid to directors of comparable publicly traded companies and the advice of its independent compensation consultant.